willstott101/GimpFormats/documentation/reference/gimpformats/GimpChannel.md

 [Show source in GimpChannel.py:13](../../../gimpformats/GimpChannel.py#L13)

-Represents a single channel or mask in a gimp image.
+Represents a single channel or mask in a GIMP image.

 #### Signature